p0 allow

-The p0 allow command lets you declare pre-approved access for principals (users, service accounts, groups) across your organization’s platforms AWS, GCP, Kubernetes, Okta, PostgreSQL, Snowflake, SSH, and Google Workspace so that when a user requests access, it’s automatically granted for the specified duration without manual approval.
+The **p0 allow** command lets you declare pre-approved access for principals (users, service accounts, groups) across your organization's platforms AWS, GCP, Kubernetes, Okta, PostgreSQL, Snowflake, SSH, and Google Workspace.
+When a user requests access, it's automatically granted for the specified duration without manual approval.

 Use p0 allow to onboard team members, set up long-lived service roles, or delegate cross-platform access with full visibility.
 At the time of pre-approval, the command records who can be auto-approved, the relevant resource, and how long both the standing grant and individual sessions last.